Vision

 Use outside AI to compute.
 Do not let it own the system you are building.

-ChipOS is being built in public because the memory, workflows, and reusable capability created through use should stay in your own environment instead of disappearing into someone else's product.
+ChipOS is already being used in our own environment, and it is still maturing in public.
+The memory, workflows, and reusable capability created through use should stay in your own environment instead of disappearing into someone else's product.

 What you get first